Flow's Parallel Processing Unit solves one of computing's most fundamental dilemmas - parallel processing.

 100x performance boost

-Flow's innovative Parallel Processing Unit (PPU) amplifies CPU performance by up to 100 times, ushering in an era of SuperCPUs.
+Flow's innovative Parallel Processing Unit (PPU) enhances CPU performance by up to 100 times, ushering in the era of SuperCPUs.

-Designed for full backward compatibility, the PPU enhances existing software and applications after recompilation.
+Designed for full backward compatibility, the PPU boosts the performance of existing software and applications after recompilation.
 The more parallel the functionality, the greater the boost in performance.

 Flow's technology even enhances the entire computing ecosystem.
-The CPU gains direct benefits, but ancillary components - matrix units, vector units, NPUs, and GPUs - also experience enhanced performance through the boosted CPU capabilities.
-All thanks to the PPU.
+While the CPU gains direct benefits, ancillary components—matrix units, vector units, NPUs, and GPUs—also see improved performance through the boosted CPU capabilities, all thanks to the PPU.

 2X faster legacy software and applications

-Flow’s PPU not only enhances legacy code without altering the original application, but also boosts performance when paired with recompiled operating system or programming system libraries.
+Flow’s PPU enhances legacy code without altering the original application and greater performance gains when paired with recompiled operating system or programming system libraries.

 The result?
-Substantial speed improvements across a wide array of applications, particularly those that display parallelism but are constrained by traditional thread-based processing.
-Our PPU unlocks the full potential of these applications, bringing significant gains in performance where previous architectures fell short.
+Significant speed improvements across a wide range of applications, especially those that exhibit parallelism but are constrained by traditional thread-based processing.
+Our PPU unlocks the full potential of these applications, delivering significant performance gains where previous architectures fell short.

 Parametric design

-The configurable and parametric design allows PPU to adapt to multiple uses.
+The configurable, parametric design of the PPU allows it to adapt to diverse uses.
 Everything can be tailored to meet specific requirements of multiple use cases.
 And we do mean everything.
-The number of PPU cores — 4, 16, 64, 256, or more.
-The type and number of functional units like ALUs, FPUs, MUs, GUs, and NUs.
-Even the size of on-chip memory resources – caches, buffers, and scratchpads, can be tailored to meet specific requirements.
+The number of PPU cores—4, 16, 64, 256, or more— and the type and number of functional units, such as ALUs, FPUs, MUs, GUs, and NUs.
+Even the size of on-chip memory resources—caches, buffers, and scratchpads—can be tailored to suit specific requirements.

-The scalability in performance is directly linked to the number of PPU cores.
-A PPU with 4 cores is ideal for small devices like smart watches, a 16-core PPU is perfect for smartphones and a 64-core PPU offers excellent performance for PCs.
-For servers, a PPU with 256 cores is recommended, allowing them to handle the most demanding computing tasks with ease.
+The performance scalability is directly linked to the number of PPU cores.
+A PPU with 4 cores is ideal for small devices like smart watches, a 16-core PPU is perfect for smartphones, and a 64-core PPU delivers excellent performance for PCs.
+For servers, a PPU with 256 cores is recommended, enabling them to handle the most demanding computing tasks with ease.

 / PPU